 To raise money for a cause or nonprofit, there are numerous ways to harness the crowd.
-Make sure you explore your options for conventional crowdfunding, but don’t forget to think outside the box.
+Make sure you explore conventional crowdfunding for nonprofits, but don’t forget to think outside the box.

 More and more people are turning to online crowdfunding platforms when they’re looking to raise a specific amount of money in a specific amount of time.
 This approach started with Kickstarter in 2009 as a way for creatives to raise enough money to launch their artistic projects, usually by reaching a wider audience who could kick in small dollar amounts and giving donors some sort of tangible perk.
 The model quickly spread to other platforms for business start-ups (i.e Indigogo), public schools (donorschoose.org), nonprofits (i.e. FundRazr) , and personal causes (i.e. gofundme.com).